How to Get a UPC Code for Amazon

 Before anything else, you need to apply for membership with GS1.
 Then, you can fill out their company prefix application.
 You’ll recall that your UPC prefix is the first six digits of the UPC number, which connects the Amazon product to your company.

-Before you start the application process, confirm the prefix capacity—or the number of products that need barcode labels—you will need currently or will need in the future.
+Before you start the application process, confirm the prefix capacity-or the number of products that need barcode labels -you will need them currently or in the future.
 GS1 US provides a free barcode estimator tool to help you complete this step accurately.

 Once you know your needs, the prefix application will only take a few minutes to complete.
 Once you choose your prefix capacity, you can then complete your purchase.